retypeapp/retype/guides/integrations.md

 ## KaTeX

-KaTeX integration allows for math formulas to be drawn seamlessly within Retype documents via dedicated markdown blocks and LaTeX-like syntax.
+The [KaTeX](https://katex.org) integration allows for math formulas to be drawn seamlessly in Retype documents.
 See [Math Formulas documentation](../components/math-formulas.md) for details.

-!!!
-The KaTeX integration has no project-level setting.
-Its resources are only and only included to Retype built pages if there is one or more math block markdown in the document.
+There are no project-level settings for the KaTeX integration.
+Its resources (JavaScript, style sheets, etc) are only output if one or more documents in the project uses it; these resources will only be included to a page if KaTeX blocks are actually used in it.
-!!!

 ---

 ## Mermaid

-Mermaid integration enables easy, markdown-friendly, flowcharts to be included in any Retype document.
-See [Mermaid component documentation](../components/mermaid.md) for details.
+[Mermaid](https://mermaid-js.github.io/mermaid) integration enables easy building of flowcharts with Retype.
+See [the Mermaid component documentation](../components/mermaid.md) for details.

-!!!
-The Mermaid integration has no project-level setting.
-Its resources are only and only included to Retype built pages if there is one or more flowchart block markdown in the document.
+There are no project-level settings for the Mermaid integration.
+Its resources (JavaScript, style sheets, etc) are only output if one or more documents in the project uses it; these resources will only be included to a page if Mermaid blocks are actually used in it.
-!!!

 ---

 ## Mojee

-The [Mojee.io](https://mojee.io) project is included in Retype to allow fast and seamless emoji shortcode expansion.
-It is used to replace text in titles, body, and icons with the respective emoji representation in Retype documents.
+The [Mojee.io](https://mojee.io) project is used with Retype to enable emoji handling.
+Mojee employs efficient conversion of shortcode into their respective characters, and has been used with Retype since the early stages of the project.
 See [the Emoji documentation](../components/emoji.md) for details.

-!!!
 The Mojee integration has no project-level setting.
 It is always enabled with Retype.
-!!!

 ---

 ## Octicons

-Retype uses [the Octicons icon library](https://github.com/primer/octicons) enhance your authored documents.
-They can be used both as [icon shortcodes pages](../components/icon.md) and as left navigation bar's icons next to page titles via [the page's `icon` config](../configuration/page.md#icon).
+Retype uses [the Octicons icon library](https://github.com/primer/octicons) to enhance Retype experience with descriptive and rich icons.
+These icons can be used both as [`icon-` prefixed shortcodes in pages](../components/icon.md) and as left navigation bar's caption icons, specified with [the page's `icon` config](../configuration/page.md#icon).

-!!!
 The Octicons integration has no project-level setting.
 It is always enabled with Retype.

+!!!
+Document titles can have octicons shortcodes like `:icon-home:`, and the icon will display in the page.
+However, icons are suppressed from the left and right navigadtion bars.
 !!!